The Baptist Name The

 essential to the constitution of a New Testament church, it is equally true

-that there is not, nor shall there ever by any sufficient reason for the
+that there is not, nor shall there ever by any sufficient reason for the Lord’s

-it, and add to it whatever prefixes and suffixes that are necessary to distinguish
+and add to it whatever prefixes and suffixes that are necessary to distinguish

 our churches from all false churches, by whatever name they may be called.